Was Your Business Loan Denied? Don’t Panic: Do This Instead

 Here are practical steps you can start today to better position yourself during the loan application process so you can get the financing you need, even after you’ve had a denial.

-If your business loan is denied, three simple but effective steps can get you back on track for a small business loan:
+If your business loan is denied, these are the three simple but effective steps that can get you back on track for a small business loan:

-- Learn why your loan was denied.
-Your lender will usually include a brief explanation in their letter and you may be able to gain more insight by scheduling a meeting or a call.
+1. Learn why your loan was denied: Your lender will usually include a brief explanation in their letter and you may gain more insight by scheduling a meeting or a call.
 They may even recommend other lenders who can help.
-These include alternative lenders that specialize in loans for small businesses – even if you haven’t qualified for conventional loans.
+This could include alternative lenders that specialize in loans for small businesses – even if you haven’t qualified for traditional loans.

-- Address issues that are under your control.
-Although there are some reasons that you can’t easily fix (such as the length of time that you’ve been in business), many issues are within your control (like your business’s cash flow or debt-to-income ratio, for example).
-Focus on those that you can address and take the recommended steps below to fix those issues.
+2. Address issues under your control: Although there are some reasons you can’t easily fix, such as the length of time that you’ve been in business, many issues can be within your control.
+Focus on those you can address and take the recommended steps below to fix those issues.

 Here are some of the common reasons that loan applications are denied, steps to improve or fix each issue, and areas where alternative lenders may have more flexibility.
 Remember, sometimes getting the financing you need is more about finding the right lender for you.